FungiType/.github/profile/README.md

 # Fungi Type

-trust your fungi intuition
+> Trust your fungi intuition...

 We’re an independent type foundry growing fonts with personality, texture, and a touch of wildness.
 At Fungi Type, we cultivate letters that live somewhere between design, nature, and experiment.

-# What We Do
+# 🌲 What We Do

 We create retail and custom typefaces — crafted with care, curiosity, and a belief that good typography grows organically.